DingyShark/BurpSuiteCertifiedPractitioner/README.md

 ## Tips
-I've got only one tip, you MUST use on exam:
+I've got only two important tips to prepare you for exam:
+**1. Use targeted scan.**
-**Use targeted scan.** It is not secret, that almost all types of vulnerabilities can be detected with targeted scan.
+It is not secret, that almost all types of vulnerabilities can be detected with targeted scan.
 XSS, Directory traversal, Host Headers, XXE, OS Command Injection, SSTI, SQL.
 All these vulnerabilities WILL be detected by your scanner.
 ![image](https://user-images.githubusercontent.com/58632878/224570578-5556461e-8bd1-467d-a51d-4ebef4e66bba.png)

+**2. Try to pass 10 mystery labs WITHOUT revealing the object or other hints.**
+Set the level to Practicioner and category to Any.
+Yes, this WILL be hard, but if you really can pass 10 different mystery labs in a row, you ARE prepared for exam.

 **ATTENTION:** If you want some others tips for the exam, I recommend you to read this article:
 >https://micahvandeusen.com/burp-suite-certified-practitioner-exam-review/